FounderFranco/dms1-blog/posts/first-blog-post.md

 disable_htal_sanitization: true
 ---

-The initial day of Digital Media Studio, involved grouping and deciphering a list of ten items through intriguing, riddle-like descriptions.
-After an engaging one-hour exploration, my team adeptly uncovered all specified items.
+The initial day of Digital Media Studio involved grouping and deciphering a list of ten items through intriguing, riddle-like descriptions.
+After an engaging one-hour exploration through an outlined area of RMIT, my team adeptly uncovered all specified items.
 This exercise not only sharpened our problem-solving skills but also highlighted the value of teamwork in this academic field.
 The following images below are items my team was able to find:

 An image of the "Wide machine, dispensing beverages from a far away land".
 ![First Image](/w01s1/IMG_7617.jpg)